knpuniversity/stripe/knpu/ep2-subscriptions/card-last4.md

 ## The Card Details on the Stripe Customer

 Head to the Stripe API docs and click on Customers.
-The card information is attached to the user under a field called `sources`.
+The card information is attached to the customer under a field called `sources`.
 Yes, `sources` with an `s` at the end because you *could* attach *multiple* cards to a customer if you wanted.
 But we're
-not: on checkout, we set just *one* card on the user, and replace any existing card, if there was one.
+not: on checkout, we set just *one* card on the customer, and replace any existing card, if there was one.

 In other words, `sources` will always have just one entry.
 That one entry will have a `data` key, and *that* will describe the card: giving us all the info you see